Vice-President, European Central Bank (ECB)

 In January 2018 he was appointed to BaFin’s coordinator on sustainable finance.
 In this function, he has become a member of the Steering Committee and the Plenary of the high-level Network on Greening the Financial System.

 She was the former Head of the Financial Regulation and Policy Division, in the same Directorate, for four years.
-Prior to joining the ECB in 2003, she worked as an Adviser in the Portuguese Ministry of Planning/Finance from 2001 to 2002 and was a banking supervisor at the Banco de Portugal from 1994 to 2000.
+Prior to joining the ECB in 2003, she worked as an Adviser in the Portuguese Ministry of Planning and Finance from 2001 to 2002 and was a banking supervisor at the Banco de Portugal from 1994 to 2000.

 Gerald holds a doctorate degree in law and a master’s degree in business administration from Karl-Franzens-Universität Graz, Austria.